fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What about utility classes first in css?

 > Which database would you suggest for Social Media data?

 > Is there any way to sharpen your mind outside of code in order to help you code more efficiently?